On This Green Season Safari, Fresh Grass Draws Prolific Wildlife & New Babies Abound

 Days 6–8: Okavango Delta—Santawani Private Concession and buffalo.
 Birdlife is also exceptional, and we may see ground hornbills, crimson-breasted shrike and yellow morph, among many others.
-In the evenings, paraffin hurricane lanterns and a crackling campfire set the ambience
+In the evenings, paraffin hurricane lanterns and a crackling campfire set the camp ambience

 Days 9–11: Central Kalahari Game Reserve